royalpayne/TariffMill/BATCH_PROCESSING_PLAN.md

 5. Scans Input/[Supplier Name]/ for all .pdf files
 6. For each PDF:
    - Extract data using appropriate method
-   - Accumulate rows in results list
+   - Save extracted data to individual CSV file
-7. Combine all rows into single DataFrame
+   - Move PDF to Processed folder
-8. Save to Output/[Supplier Name]_extracted_TIMESTAMP.csv
+   - Track success/error for this PDF
-9. Update UI with results:
+7. Update UI with results:
    - Show files processed count
-   - Show any errors
+   - Show any errors/skipped files
-   - List output file for viewing/export
+   - List all output files created
 ```

 ### 6. Settings Dialog Changes